looker-open-source/components/src/components/Form/Inputs/Checkbox.md

 ### Default Checkbox

-The `<Checkbox />` component should rarely be used directly.
-Rather, it is implemented in higher level components, such as `<FieldCheckbox />`.
+The `<Checkbox />` component renders a single checkbox element on the page, with no accompanying label.
+It is generally used to construct higher-order components like the `<FieldCheckbox />`.
+If you are building a form, you probably want to use `<FieldCheckbox />` instead as it provides label support.

 ### Name and ID